Coin Community Family of Web Sites Join Thousands of Coin, Bullion, & Money Collectors

 The lower loop appears smaller on the op's coin which is opposite a normal "B".

 Words of encouragement are one of the major food groups.
-We need to consume them regularly to thrive and grow.

 Pillar of the Community

 Was there any conclusion as to what this was from PCGS or are you still waiting?
-I think it's a vice job after looking at it a little bit.
+I think it's a vise job after looking at it a little bit.
 It looks like the rim has two areas that were affected and metal was moved at the bottom of the bust close to the right side and above the T R in trust.
 There is also what looks to be an indent in the earlobe.
 I actually super imposed a circle the same size as the coin over the first in the position another coin would have had to be and even though it was an quick and acrude experiment, it matched up perfectly and the B seems to be in the right place.
 Plus the highest relief on the coin, abe's face looks really flattened which would have happened when it was squeezed against what would have prob been the bust of another coin.
 Theres not much definition in the bust so it easily would have left a defined mark.
 Just my humble opinion.

 Pillar of the Community